TrackingChains/BLAKE2/README.md

 I needed it in my .Net Core project, and I'm sure other people as well.

-Forked version of https://github.com/The1nk/BLAKE2 to support the .Net Standard 2.1
+Forked version of https://github.com/The1nk/BLAKE2 to support the .Net Standard 2.1 and Visual Studio 2022